Suriname

 Suriname was inhabited as early as the fourth millennium BC by various indigenous peoples, including the Arawaks, Caribs, and Wayana.
-Europeans arrived in the 16th century, with the Dutch establishing control over much of the country's current territory by the late 17th century.
-During the Dutch colonial period, Suriname was a lucrative source of sugar, its plantation economy driven by African slave labour, and after abolition of slavery in 1863, by indentured servants from Asia, predominantly from British India, as well as the Dutch East Indies.
-In 1954, Suriname became one of the constituent countries of the Kingdom of the Netherlands.
-On 25 November 1975, it left the Kingdom to become an independent state.
-In contrast to Indonesia's earlier war for independence from the Netherlands, the path toward Suriname's independence was an initiative of the then left-wing Dutch government.
+Europeans arrived and contested the area in the 16th century, with the Dutch controlling much of the country's current territory by the late 17th century.
+Under Dutch rule, Suriname was a lucrative plantation colony focused mostly on sugar; its economy was driven by African slave labour until the abolition of slavery in 1863.
+Approximately 300,000 enslaved Africans were taken to Suriname during the transatlantic slave trade, from the mid-1600s to the early 1800s.
+After 1863, indentured servants were recruited mostly from British India and the Dutch East Indies.
+In 1954, Suriname became a constituent country of the Kingdom of the Netherlands.
+On 25 November 1975, it became independent following negotiations with the Dutch government.
 Suriname continues to maintain close diplomatic, economic, and cultural ties with the Netherlands.